abtion/guidelines/employee_manual/vacation_&_planned_time_off.md

 - The Friday after Kristi Himmelfart / Ascension Day
 - Week 29 and 30
 - Week between Christmas and New Year (including 24th and 31st of December)
-- First friday of the year (in order to follow our standard of 6 weeks / 24 days per year)
+- 1 non-specific day in January (in order to follow our standard of 6 weeks / 24 days per year)